 A quick problem resolution

-Rob approves Jason’s proposal to increase the workstation limit parameter and this action will quickly unlock all the stuck workload.
+Rob approves Jason’s proposal to increase the workstation limit parameter.
+This action will quickly unlock all the stuck workload.